plotly/dash-labs/docs/04-PredefinedTemplates.md

 ![](https://i.imgur.com/XH62pPe.gif)

 ## Creating custom templates
 Custom templates can be created by subclassing the `dl.template.base.BaseTemplate` class.
-Or, for a custom Bootstrap Components template, subclass `dash.teamplates.dbc.BaseDbcTemplate`.
+Or, for a custom Bootstrap Components template, subclass `dl.teamplates.dbc.BaseDbcTemplate`.
 Similarly, to create a custom DDK template, subclass `dl.templates.ddk.BaseDdkTemplate`.

 Overriding a template may involve:
  1. Customizing the components that are constructed by `tp.dropdown_input`, `tp.graph_output`, etc.